 - Formed track, some obstacles, 20km or less.

 - May have short steep hills and many steps.

 - Distinct track usually with steep exposed inclines or many steps, loose gravel surfaces and exposed natural outlooks.

 - Moderate level of fitness and bushwalking experience recommended.

 |450m||Allow 15min||Suitable for wheelchairs with some assistance, this well-graded trail and boardwalk starts near car park three in the Daisy Hill picnic area.
 It winds through melaleuca wetlands fed by a natural spring.
 Read the interpretive signs to find out more about this wetland area.|

 |800m||Allow 30min||Identify and learn about different forest trees on this self-guided trail that starts near car park four in the Daisy Hill picnic area.|

 See the shared trails table below for other walking options.

-Permits are not required for horseriding or mountain-bike riding in Daisy Hill Regional Park.
+Permits are not required for horseriding or mountain-bike riding in Daisy Hill Conservation Park.

 Mountain-bike and horseriding trail classifications